Dwight Stackhouse, July 31st, 2015

 DS: This doesn’t make sense to me.
 And the other places where you couldn’t go in, Kresge’s, downtown on Woodward Avenue.
-The whole colored only thing, it simply could not make sense to me because I’m having dinner with the Canfields and they’re white folks.
-The Perez’s are coming over and we’re making tacos together, you know.
+The whole "colored only" thing, it simply could not make sense to me because I’m having dinner with the Canfields and they’re white folks.
+The Perezes are coming over and we’re making tacos together, you know.
 It just made no sense.
 And I didn’t ponder it, not then.

-LW: – ‘Cause that was all you had access to.
+LW: Because that was all you had access to.

 DS: It was all we knew.
 But I ponder it now.
 And that’s my next book, by the way, yeah.